Advanced Diploma in Corporate, White–Collar and Regulatory Crime

 This is a professional development course and it is accredited independently by The Honorable Society of King’s Inns.
 The skills and competence gained in studying at King’s Inns are transferable, portable and recognised internationally.
 It is a valuable qualification delivered by distinguished lawyers, members of the judiciary, legal and other practitioners specialising in legal education.

-To be awarded the Advanced Diploma, a participant is required to successfully complete one assessment.
+To be awarded the Advanced Diploma, you are required to successfully complete one assessment.

 Course Fee